logicalgraphs/crypto-n-rust/src/ch10/prices/README.md

 On the plus-side, I did some neat compositions with higher-order functions, particularly with `mb_book()` and `mb_price()`.
 And I found chaining HashMaps together to be an elegant approach to solving the prices-problem.

+## Revisions

+2024-03-29: refactored crypto::types::books into 17 files 😱😱😱 `./prices`
+now provides the date that the token-price was recorded.